astronomer/astro-sdk/docs/astro/sql/operators/merge.rst

          - 2

 #. **exception**
-    This option will simply raise an exception if there is any conflicts at the time of merging.
+    This option will simply raise an exception if there are any conflicts at the time of merging.